Metropolitan Opera National Council Utah District Auditions

 The MONC Auditions is a program designed to discover promising young opera singers and assist the development of their careers.
 The auditions are held annually in 12 Regions of the United States, Mexico, and Canada.
 The Utah District is one of 41 districts within these regions, and provides an opportunity for talented local singers to enter the auditions.
 Hundreds of volunteers across North America help the Met organize and fund the National Council Auditions in their respective Districts and Regions.
 They also help the Met raise nearly $500,000 in prize money that the National Council Auditions awards annually at the District, Regional and national levels of the competition.

 The MONC Utah District Auditions are supported in part by the Utah Division of Arts & Museums, with funding from the State of Utah and National Endowment for the Arts.
-Additional support is provided by the residents of Salt Lake County through the Zoo, Arts & Parks (ZAP) Program, the Salt Lake City Arts Council, BYU Broadcasting, and the University of Utah School of Music.
+Additional support is provided by the residents of Salt Lake County through the Zoo, Arts & Parks (ZAP) Program, the Salt Lake City Arts Council, the Arts, Culture, and Events (ACE) Fund administered by the Salt Lake City Mayor’s Office, and the University of Utah School of Music.